ProjectRobal/Strong-password-generator/README.md

 # Strong-password-generator

-The code of this programe maybe come in future.
+The code of this programe maybe come in the future.

 I've created a programe which you can generate your strong password to for example your social media like facebook.